Public Path Orders

 - Diversion orders made by the Council under section 119 of the Highways Act 1980, in the interests of landowners, occupiers or the public;

-- diversion, extinguishment and creation orders made by the Secretary of State, under sections 14 and 18 of the Highways Act 1990 ('Side Roads Orders'), to enable the construction of bypasses and other major road schemes; and,
+- Diversion, extinguishment and creation orders made by the Secretary of State, under sections 14 and 18 of the Highways Act 1980 ('Side Roads Orders'), to enable the construction of bypasses and other major road schemes; and,

 - Creation agreements made between the Council and a landowner where the landowner wishes to dedicate a new Public Right of Way.
 These are undertaken by mutual consent and do not need to go through the same process as an order.

 In addition, the Cycle Tracks Act 1984 provides powers for the conversion of public footpaths into cycle tracks.

 All diversion and extinguishment orders made under the Highways Act 1980 by the Council go through the same basic procedure.
 As there are a number of steps in the process, some with set durations, it can take a long time to divert or extinguish a Public Right of Way.
 Also, there is no certainty that an application will result in a diversion or extinguishment; the Highways Act 1980 and the Town and Country Planning Act 1990 dictate set of legal tests which must be met when the Council makes and confirms an order and the public has a right to object on certain grounds.

 The process for public path orders is outlined below:

-- Public Rights of Way CommitteePublic Rights of Way Committee or Officer delegated decision
+- Highways and Transport CommitteePublic Rights of Way Committee or Officer delegated decision

 - If approved, order is made and advertised